startup-dreamer/Smart-Wallet-Project/README.md

 ## Functionality :
 ### Owner can :-
-        Withdraw any amount of ethers.
+        -->Withdraw any amount of ethers.
-        Set allowance for any account.
+        -->Set allowance for any account.
-        Reduce allowance by any amount which is off course less than setallowance.
+        -->Reduce allowance by any amount which is off course less than setallowance.
-        Withdraw money to any of beneficiary without effecting the setallowance value.
+        -->Withdraw money to any of beneficiary without effecting the setallowance value.
-        See Owners address.
+        -->See Owners address.

 ### Beneficiaries (excluding Owner) can :-
-        Withdraw less than or equal to alloted amount.
+        -->Withdraw less than or equal to alloted amount.
-        Withdraw less than or equal to alloted to other users in there respective accounts.
+        -->Withdraw less than or equal to alloted to other users in there respective accounts.
-        Reduse allowance for any user including themselves.
+        -->Reduse allowance for any user including themselves.
-        See Owners address.
+        -->See Owners address.

 ### Others (who are not alloted/registered  by the Owner) can :-
-         See Owners address.
+         -->See Owners address.